-Whether the proxy advisory firm has an effective process for seeking timely input from issuers and proxy advisory firm clients with respect to its proxy voting policies, methodologies, and peer group constructions
+• Whether the proxy advisory firm has an effective process for seeking timely input from issuers and proxy advisory firm clients with respect to its proxy voting policies, methodologies, and peer group constructions

 Glass Lewis' primary business is to provide proxy voting research and analysis to its clients.
 Accordingly, Glass Lewis continually seeks to understand its clients' perspectives and uses that knowledge, along with input from other market participants, as it refines its proxy voting policies, including related methodologies and peer group constructions.
 Specifically, Glass Lewis' policy guidelines are revised and enhanced at least annually through a bottoms-up approach that involves extensive discussions with a wide range of market participants, including investor clients.
 This includes hundreds of direct meetings with investors and investor groups every year, as well as participation in dozens of investor-focused events globally.
 In 2023, Glass Lewis launched its inaugural client policy survey to collect feedback from clients on some key areas of research policy where they may be cause for updating, strengthening, or reworking of its voting policies.
+In 2024, the annual policy survey was expanded to invite the views of not just Glass Lewis clients, but also other institutional investors, companies, corporate advisors, and other stakeholders on these emerging topics.
 In addition, Glass Lewis opens its policies up to the market for comment on a year-round basis, receiving and responding to feedback continuously via its public website.